 Note: when VLi is clear, the behaviour at first seems counter-intuitive.
 A result is calculated but if the test fails it is prohibited from being actually written.
-This becomes intuitive again when it is remembered that the length that VL is set to is the number of written elements, and only when VLI is set will the current element be included in that count.
+This becomes intuitive again when it is remembered that the length that VL is set to is the number of written\ elements, and only when VLI is set will the current element be included in that count.\

 The CR-based data-driven fail-on-first is "new" and not found in ARM SVE or RVV.
 At the same time it is "old" because it is almost identical to a generalised form of Z80's CPIR instruction.
 It is extremely useful for reducing instruction count, however requires speculative execution involving modifications of VL to get high performance implementations.
-An additional mode (RC1=1) allows instructions that would not normally have an Rc=1 mode to at least be tested for zero or non-zero.
+An additional mode (RC1=1) effectively turns what would otherwise be an arithmetic operation into a type of cmp.
 The CR is stored (and the CR.eq bit tested against the inv field).
 If the CR.eq bit is equal to inv then the Vector is truncated and the loop ends.